 Who is to say it isn’t the same one at both ends?
 I’m certainly not well-versed enough in the math required to argue this conjecture knowledgeably.
 What I’m attracted to is the poetry, the symmetry of the circular rhythm created by the universe expanding and contracting over eternity, spawning and collapsing the multiverse or many worlds hypothesis that seems to be the most promising explanation for observed quantum effects that we’ve come up with.
 Maybe, just maybe, they are occurring simultaneously on different dimensions.

 May 2020.
 I’ve seen two articles this week on the subject of dethroning the Big Bang Theory.
 I tried to post this article on a group as a reply to one of those posts, but it was rejected, even as a comment.
-This blog entry isn’t about god or even the god of the gaps, something I was accused of by the harridan that submitted the original post.
+This blog entry isn’t about god or even the god of the gaps, something I was accused of by the harridan that rejected the original post.
 The story of my poor benighted Catholic opponent and his mistaking learning for understanding was just the hook to get the reader to the point where they might read and understand my objections to Sean Carroll’s insistence that the heat death of the universe was something that could occur.

 I understand that Sean Carroll thinks the evidence points at this, but I still can’t see how there can be existence (the universe) without matter and energy to make existence possible.
 The moment that the last ounce of energy is expended, the last free electron compressed with the last free proton into neutronium and consumed by a black hole, there isn’t a universe left to die.
 It simply ceases to exist in any measurable way.